tommythorn/tt08-maxbw/README.md

 most recent Read and Write command respectively.
 The "previous value" is reset to 0 by the Sync command and a address is maintained separately for Read and Write commands to avoid thrashing contexts.

+(With a change to instead track last read/written address + 1, we could introduce a 0 address option which would save a byte for some commands.
+It would be a fair bit of additional complexity.)